Aliases for SLC1A7 Gene

 GeneCards Summary for SLC1A7 Gene

 SLC1A7 (Solute Carrier Family 1 (Glutamate Transporter), Member 7) is a Protein Coding gene.
-Diseases associated with SLC1A7 include schizophrenia and ischemia.
+Diseases associated with SLC1A7 include traumatic brain injury and brain injury.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Transmission across Chemical Synapses.
 GO annotations related to this gene include L-glutamate transmembrane transporter activity and sodium:dicarboxylate symporter activity.
 An important paralog of this gene is SLC1A3.

 UniProtKB/Swiss-Prot for SLC1A7 Gene